 - Measure the width of your grill and figure out how many panels would be required to provide full coverage for your grill.

 We use GrillGrates all the time on our American Renaissance gas grill.
-And while this grill did come with some very nice stainless steel grill grates, we simply don’t get the beautiful sear marks we all know and long for unless we break out the GrillGrates.
-The GrillGrate system is a perfect accessory for your gas grill.
+And while this grill did come with some very nice stainless steel grill grates, we simply don't get the beautiful sear marks we all know and long for unless we break out the GrillGrates.

 Kamado or Charcoal Grill

 Our Vision kamado grill has cast iron grill grates as well as stainless steel grill grates.
 Since kamado grills can be used for cooking low and slow bbq as well as hot and fast, there are still plenty of cooking situations that call for the regular grates.
-However, if we’re grilling food and searing meats, nothing gives us beautiful diamond marks like the GrillGrates.
-GrillGrates are also a great way to convert your Pit Barrel Cooker from a smoker into a grill.
+However, if we're grilling food and searing meats, nothing gives us beautiful diamond marks like the GrillGrates.

-Pellet grills are great at many things, but searing is not one of them.
+Pellet grills are great at many things, but searing power is not one of them.
 However, GrillGrates can turn any pellet grill into a meat searing machine.

 How do the different panels connect together?